waveywaves/mirrord-kafka-debug-example/BLOG.md

-# Debugging Kafka Queues with mirrord
+# Debugging Kafka Consumers with mirrord

-## 1. Introduction to debugging Kafka queues with mirrord
+## Introduction to debugging Kafka consumers with mirrord

-### a.
-Introduction
+### Introduction

-Debugging distributed applications, especially those that use messaging queues like Apache Kafka, can be challenging.
+Debugging distributed applications, especially those that use messaging systems like Apache Kafka, can be challenging.
 These systems often span multiple services and depend on asynchronous communication patterns.
 Traditional debugging approaches can fall short when trying to trace issues across these complex systems.

 mirrord is a powerful tool that helps developers debug cloud-native applications by bringing remote resources into your local environment using context mirroring.
-In this blog post, we'll explore how mirrord can be used to debug Kafka queue-based applications effectively.
+In this blog post, we'll explore how mirrord can be used to debug Kafka consumer applications effectively.

-### b.
-Prerequisites
+### Prerequisites

-Before we dive into debugging Kafka queues with mirrord, ensure you have the following set up:
+Before we dive into debugging Kafka consumers with mirrord, ensure you have the following set up:

 #### Development Environment
 - A Kubernetes cluster (you can use one of the following):
-  - kind (Kubernetes in Docker)
+  - kind
   - minikube
   - Remote cluster with proper access
 - kubectl CLI tool installed and configured